aws-samples/amazon-redshift-data-warehouse-migration/README.md

 Pre-requisites to be completed before creating the stack

 a.
 Amazon EC2 Key Pair - The CloudFormation template requires an Amazon EC2 Key Pair as an input.
 This key pair is required to access the EC2 instances on which the SCT extraction agents will run.
 If you do not have an existing key pair in the region, please create one before launching the CloudFormation template.

+**Note: - This lab should be run in the Singapore region.
+Please make sure you select Singapore region before you go to the next steps outlined below.**

+If you do not have a key in the Singapore region, please follow these steps

+1. Open the AWS Management console at https://console.aws.amazon.com/ec2/v2/home

+2. Change the Region to Singapore.

+3. Click on Key Pairs on the left hand menu and then click on Create Key Pair.
+Give your key pair a name e.g. Works371 and click Create.
+A dialog box will open asking you to save the key file.
+Click on Save File to save the key.
+Remember where you saved the key or move it to another folder of your choice.
+You will need this later.

 b.
 IAM Permissions – You need IAM permissions to create resources such as Amazon VPC, Amazon Redshift cluster, Amazon RDS instances, Amazon EC2 instances and Amazon S3 buckets.

 c.
 AWS Limits - Ensure that you will not exceed the number of EC2 instances allowed by default in a given region (CloudFormation will create three EC2 instances).
 Ensure that you will not exceed number of VPCs allowed by default in a given region (CloudFormation will create one new VPC).